bitwalker/distillery/docs/Runtime Configuration.md

 ### Configuring Dependencies

-If you have dependencies which require runtime configuration, you should add them to `included_applications` and start them as part of your supervisor tree, as shown below.
+If you have dependencies which require runtime configuration and you cannot use `config.exs` to do so, you should add them to `included_applications` and start them as part of your supervisor tree, as shown below.

 ```elixir